AndrewScott85/london-underground-fe-continuation/README.md

 ```
 5. Start the backend API.

-6.Tubular page will be available at http://localhost:3000
+6. Tubular page will be available at http://localhost:3000

 ## Terminating the Application
 The app can be stopped from the terminal emulator by pressing Control-C in their tabs.

-## Authors
+# Authors

 [Alec Hamilton](https://github.com/alec-hamilton)